dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 The background image is provided as a courtesy of the [National Aeronautics and Space Administration (NASA)](https://www.nasa.gov/).

-Build and run the app following the guidance in the <xref:blazor/get-started> article to confirm that there are no errors.
+Build and run the app to confirm that there are no errors.

 ## Create a model for planet data

-Create a planet model to hold planet data.
+Create a *Models* folder.
+In the folder, add a planet model class (`Planet`).
 Use an `ImageUrl` property to hold an image URL.
 Use a `Name` property to hold the name of the planet.

-Create a *Models* folder.
-In the folder, add a planet model class (`Planet`).

 *Models/Planet.cs*: